 Advanced Devices:

 These devices include powerful laptops with higher specifications.
-These devices need to be capable of software installation and easily running software such as Adobe Creative Suite (which students can access for as little as $10 per annum beginning next year).
+These devices need to be capable of software installation and easily running software such as Adobe Creative Suite (which students can access for as little as $7 per annum).
 These devices would need to have the minimum specifications of an i5 processor, 8GB of RAM and a dedicated graphics card.
+While the school will endeavour to provide a limited number of advanced devices for student use at school, many students prefer to own these devices because they can store files and access specialist software outside of school.

 It is not compulsory for students to bring their own device to Glendowie College.
 Students without a device will be able to access any course at the college.